zostay/RakuWAPI/README.md

 ### 2.1.2 The Input Stream

-Middleware applications reading the input stream SHOULD seek back to the beginning of the stream if it reads from the input stream.
+An application server is required to provide the input stream as a [Supply](http://doc.perl6.org/type/Supply) emitting [Blob](http://doc.perl6.org/type/Blob)s.
+Middleware, however, MAY replace the Supply with one that emits anything that might be useful to the application or even remove it altogether.

+The middleware MUST still terminate the payload in the Input Stream with a call to `done` and an abnormal termination with `quit`.

 ### 2.1.3 The Error Stream